-request that you work source attributions into the body of the provide additional how-to and resource information about your topic.
-Your submission should, where appropriate, include resource suggestions for these sidebars, such as book titles, website links, organizations, If you wish to submit photographs to accompany your article, it should be horizontal and at least 600 pixels wide in JPG format.
+request that you work source attributions into the body of the provide additional, non-commercial resource information about your topic.
+Your submission should, where appropriate, include resource suggestions for these sidebars, such as book titles, organizations,

+If you wish to submit photographs to accompany your article, it should be horizontal and at least 600 pixels wide in JPG format.
 Please include photo credit photos).
 If the photographs have been taken by someone other than the writer, we require a release signed by the photographer.
 If you are submitting photos that include recognizable individuals other than you, you